cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

     :start-after: .. _cloudera-starting-services-java-heapmax:
     :end-before: .. end_of_list

+**The CDAP system user:** As Hadoop resolves users at the NameNode, the ``cdap`` user must be added there, or name resolution for the user will fail.
+With Cloudera Manager, the CDAP installation will create the ``cdap`` user on all nodes when it is distributed or activated on the cluster.

+Note that Cloudera Manager can be configured to not add users specified in a installation.
+This can be the case for installations whose IT policies or infrastructure do not allow local user creation.
+If this is the case, manual creation of the ``cdap`` user on nodes may be required.

-At this point, the CDAP installation is configured and is ready to be installed.
+**At this point, the CDAP installation is configured** and is ready to be installed.
 Review your settings before continuing to the next step, which will install and start CDAP.

 .. _cloudera-starting-services: